Our lawyers can help you bring a Valsartan cancer lawsuit in all 50 states.

 What is NDMA?

-NDMA is a type of chemical compound that often created as a byproduct of chemical processes that are used to manufacture various products.
-NDMA is created in the manufacture of rubber tires, chemical pesticides, and in the processing of fish for market sale.
+NDMA is a type of chemical compound that is often created as a byproduct of chemical processes that are used to manufacture various products.
+NDMA is created in the manufacture of rubber tires, chemical pesticides, and the processing of fish for market sale.

 NDMA is classified as a human carcinogen (meaning it is believed to cause cancer in humans).
 Numerous animal studies have established that NDMA can cause cancer in the liver, gastrointestinal system, and kidneys.